basnijholt/interview/coding-prep.md

 * Effectively analyze time and space complexity (Big O notation) for performance optimization.
 * Write clean, modular, and well-structured code that handles edge cases and errors gracefully.
 * Debug and iterate efficiently within a timed coding environment (CoderPad).
-* Communicate your thought process clearly and logically throughout problem￾solving.
+* Communicate your thought process clearly and logically throughout problem-solving.

 ## Core Data Structures to Master